Brain-Battle/Brain-Battle-Documentation/gopro-streaming-receiving.md

 Protocols.h[82] WSS server started on 0.0.0.0:443
 Protocols.h[82] SRT server started on 0.0.0.0:9710
 ```
-Now the Monaserver is running locally, and this line from above output
+Now the Monaserver is running locally, and the line:
 > ```Protocols.h[82] RTMP server started on 0.0.0.0:1935```

-shows that the RTMP server is running at the default RTMP port 1935
+from above output shows that the RTMP server is running at the default RTMP port 1935
 - Remain the terminal so that the server keep running
 ### The Second Instance of MonaServer <a id="2ndMonaserver"></a>
 - Copy the entire MonaServer folder (rename the copy to avoid conflict is needed)